BrightonMboya/smas/README.md

 ## Stack Used
 - NextJS for front-end
 - Prisma -  for table managements and migrations
-- Supabase - Data hosting, storage, auth, and also it used to query the data
+- Supabase - Data hosting, storage, and auth
 - trpc - For handling mutations, queries etc

 ## Authentication